When Spring arrives, and the smell of fresh mulch is in the air, you might be wondering, what is the purpose of mulch anyway?

 This chart shows the average prices of one cubic yard of each type of mulch, according to data from HomeAdvisor.com.

 |Pine bark/needles/strong>||$5 - $6|

 |Straw/hay||$4 - $5 per bale|

 |Landscape cloth||$20 per roll|

 |Rubber mulch||$5 - $6|

 Over time, the color of organic mulch will fade and lose its fresh look.
-Between applications, you can buy Mulch Colorant or Mulch Color Renewal at Amazon and stores like Home Depot and Lowe’s to restore faded coloring and give mulch a nice and fresh look.
+Between applications, you can buy Mulch Colorant or Mulch Color Renewal at Amazon and stores like Home Depot to restore faded coloring and give mulch a beautiful and fresh look.